sapir-mardan/CellularAutomataFireModel/README.md

 * Run multiple simulations run_simulations.py.
 An example of the results were added in folder results as full_simulations_results.csv.

-* Run visualisation for a simulation with visualise_simulation.ipynb.
+* Run visualisation for a simulation with visualise_simulation.ipynb (such as in the top of this ReadMe and additional graph).

 Steady-State Parameters Investigation